 - Visit the roaming peacocks and enjoy the serenity and zen of the Kyoto Garden in Holland Park.

-- Watch the Changing the Guard ceremony outside Buckingham Palace.
+- Watch the Changing of the Guard ceremony outside Buckingham Palace.

 - Take to the waters and hire a pedalo or a rowing boat on the Serpentine Lake in Hyde Park.